bahadirdonmez/arch-linux/INSTALLATION.md

 ### Wireless Connection During Installation

-If you are using a laptop, you can connect to a wireless access point using the `iwctl` command from `iwd`.
+You can connect to a wireless access point using the `iwctl` command from `iwd`.

 1. To scan for networks, use the following command:

     ```bash
-    # iwctl station wlan0 scan
+    # iwctl station wlo1 scan
     ```

 2. To obtain a list of scanned networks, use the following command:

     ```bash
-    # iwctl station wlan0 get-networks
+    # iwctl station wlo1 get-networks
     ```

 3. To connect to your network, use the following command:

     ```bash
-    # iwctl station wlan0 connect yallo_3D04C9
+    # iwctl station wlo1 connect yallo_3D04C9
     ```

     Enter the router password when prompted.